 Should refer to Principle 11 of this chapter.

-Market Participants handling orders that have the potential to have sizable market impact should do so with particular care and attention.
+Market Participants handling orders that have the potential to have sizable market impact should do so with particular care and attention, while abiding to the expected industry standards.

 PTE Principle 6 – A Market Participant should only Pre-Hedge Client orders when acting as a Principal, and should do so fairly and with transparency